MatejKovacic/fido2luks-extended/README.md

 `fido2luks-extended` is designed for scenarios where a FIDO2 token has been enrolled into a LUKS volume using `systemd-cryptenroll --fido2-device`, but SystemD itself is not used in the initramfs.

-Updated script has support for Plymouth bootsplash, has multilingual support (currently English and Slovenian language) and can suppress technical/debug messages and shown only user-friendly output.
+Updated script has support for Plymouth bootsplash, multilingual support (currently English and Slovenian language) and can suppress technical/debug messages and show only user-friendly output.

 <img width="556" height="353" alt="image" src="https://github.com/user-attachments/assets/47e7e01f-b0ff-4fbe-a4d6-f766086c74f2" />